Alibaba strengthens its position in cloud and AI, prioritising growth over profitability

 Alibaba also rewarded its shareholders with a share buyback worth 4.1 billion USD.

-Alibaba Group Holding Limited – December 2024 quarterly earnings report
+Alibaba Group Holding Limited – December 2024 quarterly earnings results

 On 20 February 2025, Alibaba Group Holding Limited published its quarterly earnings report for the period ended 31 December 2024.
 The key highlights are outlined below: